-Music, film, and television have embraced the discovery tools and companies like Spotify, Netflix, and Hulu have helped them find both tried-and-true and new audiences using AI discovery tools.
-Books and readers have yet to embrace that technology.
+Unlike other content industries — music, film, and television, which have embraced the discovery tools and companies (Spotify, Netflix, Hulu) that have helped them find both tried-and-true and new audiences using AI discovery tools, books and readers have yet to embrace that technology.
 Other than subscription models and the Amazon algorithm, there have been few ways that the publishing industry is really exploring discovery via AI.

-Is this due to a lack of understanding of the changing marketplace?
-Or an unwillingness to give up on existing channels and modes of discovery?
+Is that due to a lack of understanding of the changing marketplace?
+Or unwillingness to give up on existing channels and modes of discovery?
 Or is it something to do with how readers discover books?

 For the past 11 years since the Kindle turned the world on its ear, the centuries old industry of the printed word has been trying to play catch-up to the ever-changing consumer.
 Every year, there are new tools, new channels, new ways of consuming content, and new perspectives on the industry.
 Are publishers just exhausted by the ideas and want to revert to old ways?